-Your symbol is Hexagram 32, enduring the struggle.
+Your symbol is Hexagram thirty-two, enduring the struggle.
 The situation appears incorrect, but there has been no mistake.
 Advantage will come in being steadfast and sincere.

 The first line, yin, shows one who wants to secure a commitment before it is possible.
 Feeling needlessly insecure will only make things worse.